longaccess/terms/Terms and Conditions of Service.md

 Your Archives & Your Privacy

-By using our Services you provide us with information, files, and folders that you submit to Long Access (together, “your archives”).
+By using our Services you provide us with information, files, and folders that you submit to Long Access (together, “Your Archives”).
-You retain full ownership of the content of your archives.
+You retain full ownership of the content of Your Archives.
 We don’t claim any ownership to such content.
-These Terms do not grant us any rights to the content of your archives or intellectual property, except for the limited rights that are needed to run the Services, as explained below.
+These Terms do not grant us any rights to the content of Your Archives or intellectual property, except for the limited rights that are needed to run the Services, as explained below.

-In providing the Services we shall not require any permission from you with regards to your archives.
+In providing the Services we shall not require any permission from you with regards to Your Archives.
 This includes design choices we make to technically administer our Services, for example, how we redundantly backup data to keep it safe.
 By signing these Terms of Service You give us the permissions we need to proceed to all